 Up to five Genie group channels can be set and configured flexibly to Beltpack using the 'Label/Group/Pair' in the Beltpack menu of the Base Station.
-For example, a Beltpack can be registered as one group channel (#1), two groups (#1, #2), three groups (#2, #3, #5), four groups (#1, #3, #4, #5), and five groups (#1, #1, #1, #2, #4, #5).
-Belt packs, Key Panels, and Line devices set up with the same Genie group channel can communicate with
+For example, a Beltpack can be registered as one Genie group channel (#1), or up to five Genie group channels (#1, #1, #1, #2, #4, #5).
+Belt packs, Key Panels, and Line devices set to the same Genie group channel can communicate in conference mode.